Where is Ballycarbery Castle?

 Ballycarbery Castle was built on a hill in the 16th century and was the home of the McCarthy Mor Clan.
 When you find Ballycarbery Castle you will see how impressive it looks.
 The huge castle was surrounded outside by a high wall but only some of it remains.

-Some of the walls of the castle have fallen.
-There are 3 rooms on the ground floor.
+Some of the walls of the castle have fallen and there are 3 rooms on the ground floor.
 There is a staircase up to the first floor but this is very dangerous.
 On the first floor, there are two big rooms.
 From one room you can look out a window at the Fertha River.

 McCarthy Mor Clan imported goods from European cities by the sea and they were quite wealthy.
 The castle was facing the sea overlooking the mouth of the bay.